particle-iot/docs/src/content/en/shared/firmware.md

 }
 ```

-The Spark Core currently supports external interrupts on the following pins:
+External interrupts are supported on the following pins:

-D0, D1, D2, D3, D4
+- Core: D0, D1, D2, D3, D4, A0, A1, A3, A4, A5, A6, A7
-A0, A1, A3, A4, A5, A6, A7
+- Photon: all pins

 `attachInterrupt(pin, function, mode);`